The Bursary of the MNA

-Member of Quebec’s National Assembly for Westmount—Saint-Louis, Jennifer Maccarone is pleased to launch the Bursary of the MNA for Westmount—Saint-Louis.
+MNA for Westmount—Saint-Louis, Jennifer Maccarone is pleased to announce the four recipients of the first edition of the Bursary of the MNA for Westmount—Saint-Louis.

-Intended for students residing and attending a post-secondary institution located in the riding of Westmount – Saint-Louis, four bursaries will be awarded.
+Intended for students residing and attending a post-secondary institution located in the riding of Westmount – Saint-Louis, four bursaries are awarded.
 Of the four bursaries, two in the amount of $250 will be allocated to college students and two of $500 will be awarded to undergraduate level university students.

 - Dawson College